thao786/autotest/README.md

 - install chromium: apt install chromium-browser
 - install 'chromedriver-helper' gem
-- install missing library: sudo apt-get install libgconf-2-4 chromedriver must be able to run on its own for Selenium to run
+- install missing library: sudo apt-get install libgconf-2-4 chromedriver must be able to run on its own for Selenium to connect